 You should discuss your needs with your insurance broker.
 But generally speaking, to waive uninsured motorist coverage is not a good idea unless you have very very good health insurance and either do not work or have a very comprehensive disability insurance policy.

-In each of these examples assume that Joe runs a red light and flips a car driven by Katie onto its side.
+In each of these examples assume that Joe runs a red light and flips a car driven by Katie onto its side in Los Angeles.
 Katie is knocked unconscious.
 Along with a head injury, she has a broken arm.

 Katie’s medical bills total $50,000 and she misses six weeks of work for which she would have earned an additional $15,000.
 The cost to repair her vehicle is another $10,000.
 Therefore, Katie’s total damages — not including pain-and-suffering — are $75,000.

 - Example 1: Neither Joe nor Katie is insured.

 Katie can sue Joe for her damages.
 But Joe may not have any assets to satisfy a judgment.

 If Katie has private health insurance her medical bills will be covered.
 But she will be responsible for her deductibles and co-pays.
 Katie may also be entitled to California disability insurance or other benefits through her employer.
 If not, she is out of luck.

 - Example 2: Joe has the minimum 15/30/5 liability coverage